anahoria/lego/README.md

 ![Árbol items por categoría](./img/inventory_categories.svg)

-### Only sets
+### Only sets and kits

 First study will focus only in sets.
+In paralell another study of kits is made.

-The main table is sets_detailed.
+The main tables are

+$process/models/sets/sets_detailed.sql$

+and

+$process/models/kits/kits_detailed.sql$.

 ### sets_and_bigger_by_year